New TOEFL Changes 2026 - New TOEFL Format Multistage Adaptive Testing Coming in 2026

 A course about Art History, the study of objects of art in their historical development and stylistic contexts.

-A course about Twentieth-century World History, the study critical understanding of major political developments.
+A course about Twentieth-century World History, the study of critical understanding of major political developments.

-A course about Science History, the study of the development of science and scientific knowledge.
+A course about Science History and the studies of the development of science and scientific knowledge.

 Include details and examples to support your choice."